 The boots themselves are very comfortable indeed, with a special micro G-EVA material that you won’t get from any other manufacturer.
 There’s even an anti-bacterial ortholite insole that helps to combat foot odour.
 It seems as if the manufacturers really thought of everything.

 Criticisms might include the lack of steel toe caps, (although such protection is not totally necessary for a hiking boot), as well as a few lingering doubts about the boot’s ability to withstand water or extreme weather conditions due to the outer materials.
-Additionally, the ankle areas, though supported, are not as supported as they would be with a more traditional tactical boot.
+Additionally, the ankle areas, though supported, are not as supported as they would be with more traditional tactical boots.

 These boots work really well as a hybrid of sorts between tactical and hiking footwear.
 They probably aren’t suited to extreme environments and they definitely aren’t as protective as some other boots you can buy.
 Having said that, these boots are supremely well designed and made and are absolutely excellent for hiking and long walks.